From the start of training camp, NHL teams are evaluating players to assemble their season roster. These individuals invited to training camp include:

 This contract ceiling comes in handy when teams can’t fulfill the minimum 23-person active roster due to injury or other circumstances.

-The key is that up to 50 players can be signed to a Standard Player Contract (SPC), so it’s not a hard value.
 The only requirement is that a minimum of 24 players, including 3 goaltenders, are signed to the team SPC.

-Beyond that, teams have a 90-player maximum reserve list.
 The reserve list is made up of the Standard Player Contracts and unsigned players including draft picks for up to 2 years, or special consideration (beyond 2 years) for US College and European players.

-Because of all this, the answer to how many players are in the NHL remains fluid every year.
+Because of all this, the answer to “how many players are in the NHL” remains fluid every year.

 It’s nice to see the value for 2021-22, however I’m sure you’re interested in figures from previous seasons.